tayyyTF/TF2ServerForNoobs/FAQ.md

 ## Isn't dedicated TF2 hosting easier to use?

 For most people, yes.
-This will require marginally more effort than handing over a credit-card to a dedicated TF2 hosting provider, although there are many benefits to using my script as outlined in the readme and above, particularly in the areas of availability, cost, and performance.
+This script will require marginally more effort than handing over a credit-card to a dedicated TF2 hosting provider.
+There are many benefits to using my script as outlined in the readme and above, particularly in the areas of availability, cost, and performance.

 This script only requires 1 command on a standard Ubuntu computer, which you can copy-paste, so it is pretty much as easy as it gets.

 You save money here by sacrificing a small amount of convenience.

+## Can I still use this script if I want to run my server 24/7?

+Yes!
+The script makes installing a TF2 server from scratch extremely easy.
+Although the benefits of using it are most apparent when you are using short-lived VPS hosting, it works perfectly fine for running a 24/7 server as well.

+In fact, since my script installs many of the common plugins and whitelists/rulesets for you, it is still easier and quicker to use it instead of using SteamCMD.

 ## Do I offer technical support for this script?